 Undergraduate students have the option of building on their degree programs to concentrate in one of five additional areas of study beyond a studio major.
 Concentrations at RISD are similar to “minors” at other colleges and universities.
 Totally optional, they offer important context and perspective while enriching the overall educational experience both in and beyond the studio.

 Nature-Culture-Sustainability Studies (NCSS)

-Introduced in 2014, the interdisciplinary concentration in Nature–Culture–Sustainability Studies (NCSS) invites undergraduates to shape individualized courses of study focused on the environmental humanities and the interconnected phenomena of contemporary life.
+The interdisciplinary concentration in Nature–Culture–Sustainability Studies (NCSS) invites undergraduates to shape individualized courses of study focused on the environmental humanities and the interconnected phenomena of contemporary life.
 Through the 21-credit concentration, students pursue issues related to biomimicry, emerging technologies, global warming, hybridity and sustainability, among other options, while developing an informed planetary perspective and broad-based critical thinking and problem solving skills.

 Computation, Technology and Culture (CTC)

 Introduced in spring 2017, the interdisciplinary Computation, Technology and Culture (CTC) curriculum integrating instruction in writing programming languages with critical, historical and theoretical frameworks for understanding the software, platforms and other technologies that shape society and culture.
 The 15-credit concentration provides students with the opportunity to incorporate digital technologies into art and design practices.